 Be a CASA Volunteer!

-Please visit the CASA web site at www.douglascountycasa.org
+Please visit our website at www.douglascountycasa.org

 You can make a lifelong difference in an abused and neglected child's life by becoming the child's voice in the Court system as a Court-Appointed Special Advocate (CASA).

 Children's Voice: CASA, Inc., provides screened, trained, and supervised volunteers who speak up for the needs of these children, one child at a time.

 Since 1977, CASA advocates across the nation have helped more than 2 million children find safe, permanent homes.
 Last year, CASA volunteers spoke up for 243,000 children - about half of the children in the child welfare system in this Country at any given time.

 Become a CASA Volunteer!

 CASA volunteers are ordinary citizens with extraordinary hearts.

 For more information on becoming a CASA volunteer, please call 770.577.7228 or e-mail email@example.com.

 "When you're young, no one listens to you.
 To give a child a CASA is to give them a voice.
 To give them a voice is to give them hope, and to give them hope is to give them the world."